NCDgov/ncd-site/_posts/2025-09-29-ncd-agency-shutdown-plan-in-absence-of-appropriations-september-2025.md

 All activities will cease during the laps.

-1. PURPOSE: To provide the National Council on Disability’s (“NCD”) policy guidance and instructions for actions to be taken when Congress fails to enact either regular appropriations, a continuing resolution, or needed supplemental appropriations, resulting in a lapse in appropriations.
+**1. PURPOSE:** To provide the National Council on Disability’s (“NCD”) policy guidance and instructions for actions to be taken when Congress fails to enact either regular appropriations, a continuing resolution, or needed supplemental appropriations, resulting in a lapse in appropriations.
 In the absence of appropriations:

 •	NCD officers may not incur any obligations that cannot lawfully be funded from prior appropriations unless such obligations are otherwise authorized by law.

 •	NCD officers may incur obligations as necessary for orderly termination of an agency's functions, but funds may not be disbursed.

-2. SCOPE: This plan applies to all NCD personnel including the nine Special Government Employees (private citizen Presidential and Congressional appointees.)
+**2. SCOPE:** This plan applies to all NCD personnel including the nine Special Government Employees (private citizen Presidential and Congressional appointees.)

-3. POLICY: In order to execute an orderly shutdown, the following information is provided:
+**3. POLICY:** In order to execute an orderly shutdown, the following information is provided:

 •	 Executive Director, on behalf of the Chair, will notify OMB that shutdown procedures have initiated;